JuanMartinCoder/PokedexInGo/README.md

 - exit - Exits the CLI
 - map  - Displays the names of 20 location areas in the Pokemon world
 - mapb - Similar to the map command, however, instead of displaying the next 20 locations, it displays the previous 20 locations.
 It's a way to go back.
+- explore <area-name> - List all the Pokemon in a given area

 ## Structure of the Project
 The basic idea was to make as separated as possible all the concerns of the application.
 For example, take the allCommands/ folder,